Please note that Tapas no longer supports Internet Explorer.

 Lucinda beamed, reaching for her glass again, her eyes never leaving him.

-After half a slice of toast and a few spoonfuls of porridge, Cain rose, careful not to scrape the chair against the polished floor.
+After half a slice of bread and a few spoonfuls of porridge, Cain rose, careful not to scrape the chair against the polished floor.
 “Thank you, Madam,” he murmured, bowing his head before gliding towards the door.

 “Eat properly next time,” she called after him.
-Her voice was lilting, affectionate.
-It was command disguised as concern.

 Cain didn’t answer.